IlianPihlajamaa/OrnsteinZernike.jl/docs/src/SingleCompLJ.md

 The `SimpleLiquid` object is meant to be used when dealing with systems that have spherically symmetric interaction potentials and no external fields.

 The third step is to define a closure relation.
-For now, let's stick to the simple hypernetted chain closure
+For now, let's stick to the simple Percus-Yevick closure
 ```@example lj
-closure = HypernettedChain()
+closure = PercusYevick()
 ```
 We can now solve the system.
 ```@example lj